 - the splinter is stuck deep in the skin

-A splinter is a common but painful injury that it is usually easy to treat at home.
-Before removing a splinter, a person should be sure to follow proper precautions, such as washing their hands and sanitizing any equipment.
+A splinter is a common but painful injury that is usually easy to treat at home.
+Before removing a splinter, a person should follow proper precautions, such as washing their hands and sanitizing any equipment.